ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 ## Optimisation 2: A couple of Rock library improvements

 [Rock](https://github.com/ollef/rock) is a library that's used to implement query-based compilation in Sixty.
-I made two improvements to, that made Sixty almost twice as fast:
+I made two improvements to it that made Sixty almost twice as fast:

 |           | Time    | Delta |